KnightChaser/KnightChaser/README.md

 ### `@KnightChaser`

 - Professional Spaghetti Cook
+- I like to cook makeshift codes with thundering inspirations.
-- I am not a programmer, nor majoring in programming-related studies.
+- I am not a programmer or majoring in programming-related studies.

 <br>
 <p align="center">